FredericBlum/replication/README.md

 ### R packages

-Some code is also in R. You can install all the necessary packages through `renv`.
-Just run the code that you can find in `00_utils/packages.R`:
+Some code is also in R. We have used R version v4.5.0.
+You can install all the necessary packages through `renv`.
+Just run the code that you can find in `02_analysis/packages.R`:

 ```R
 install.packages('renv')